Survival Zone: Reception

 In Creature Feature, John Stanley found the movie predictable, giving it two out of five stars.
 However, he did find that the movie offers surprising philosophical take on life after an apocalypse.
+Mike Bogue noted in his book Watching the World Die that the actors do their best, but that the night scenes were "murky" and it was hard to make out details.